by: Mark Kirschbaum on September 24th, 2012 | Comments Off

 In summary, we have several stages of psychological healing within the flow of the holidays.
 The first moment, that of “judgment” on Rosh Hashana, is one of encounter with one’s own issues and conflicts; the willingness to encounter one’s self is adequate for accomplishing a level of personal transformation.

 The next stage, experienced on Yom Kippur, is that of “purification”, of healing and resolution of internal conflict, self-doubt and its negative effects upon personal integrity.
-This moment of healing is accomplished by the withdrawal outside of the normal flow of time and the interpersonal tensions that impact upon the individual, by immersion in the protected space of Yom Kippur.
+This moment of healing is accomplished by the withdrawal outside of the normal flow of time and the interpersonal tensions that impact upon the individual, by immersion in the protected safe space of Yom Kippur.

 The third stage, which occurs during the next holiday, Sukkot, is described as “joy”, defined as a protected space for the newly healed to achieve reinsertion into the social sphere, as we shall see in the next essay.